sejinpark0209/rails_bog_app/README.md

  - a tip for others to help conquer some part of the app that used to trip you up
  - the times for your first and fourth runs

-Add a link to your bog app repo on the "My Work" section of your personal website.

 ## Background